-In relation to the long-term debt contracts, including multilateral instruments, recorded within "Borrowing and lease liabilities" and "Debentures" (Notes 19, 20 and 7), the Group is required to comply with certain performance conditions, such as profitability and efficiency indexes.
+In relation to the long-term debt contracts, including multilateral instruments, recorded within "Borrowings" (Note 19), the Group was required to comply with certain performance conditions, such as profitability and efficiency indexes.

-As of December 31, 2022, the amount of debt contracts under financial covenants is R\$ 279,828 (December 31, 2021 - R\$ 446,005).
-The Group has complied with these covenants throughout the reporting period.
-Eventual failure of the Group to comply with such covenants may be considered as breach of contract and, as a result, considered for early settlement of related obligations.
+On December 31, 2023, there are no contracts under financial covenants (December 31, 2022 - R\$ 279,828).
+The Group complied with these covenants throughout the duration of the contracts.